Manifold Optimization for High Accuracy Spatial Location Estimation Using Ultrasound Waves: Related Work

-To the best of the authors' knowledge, all previously reported indoor localization systems do not impose the geometry of the receivers array as constraints when solving for the position of the target.
-Exploiting the fixed geometry of the transmitters or receivers array when formulating the optimization problem is expected to improve the localization estimation accuracy as long as the resulting non-convex problem can be solved efficiently.
-To that end, the rest of this manuscript formulates the location determination problem as a non-convex program in which the constraints highlight the transmitters' geometry.
-Afterward, an efficient Riemannian-based optimization algorithm is designed by studying the geometry of the manifold derived from the set of all feasible solutions.
+To the best of the authors' knowledge, all previously reported indoor localization systems do not impose the geometry of the array of receivers as a constraint when solving for the position of the target.
+Exploiting the fixed geometry of the transmitters or receivers array when formulating the optimization problem is expected to improve the localization estimation accuracy, as long as the resulting non-convex problem can be solved efficiently.
+To this end, the rest of this manuscript formulates the location determination problem as a non-convex program in which the constraints highlight the geometry of the transmitters.
+Subsequently, an efficient Riemannian-based optimization algorithm is designed by studying the geometry of the manifold, which is derived from the set of all feasible solutions.